bambora/dev.bambora.com/source/portal/index.md

             -
                 title: Swagger Page
                 description: >
                     A page for rendering Swagger files.
+Nicer than the js swagger renderer, and also faster because it is rendered at build time.
                 icon: list
                 link: /portal/example_pages/example_swagger_page/